NdumLab/terraform-master-class-series/README.md

 ## 3. Language syntax:
 **a) What are terraform top level blocks?**
+Terraform blocks  allow you to declare resources, providers, variables, outputs, and other configuration elements within your Terraform code.

 - Terraform settings block
 - Provider block
 - Resource block